cJoshLo/Train-Reporter/README.md

 Beyond alerts this will also scan the website for significant delays for the E line and alert the users about these as well.

+Current Capabilities:

+Version 0.0.1
+The application can scrape the dynamic website and return the full alert messages for the E line webpage.